telerik/document-processing-docs/knowledge-base/fix-invalid-data-exception-generating-word-document.md

 ---
 title: How to Resolve 'InvalidDataException: Central directory header is broken'
-description: This article provides a solution for the InvalidDataException that occurs when trying to generate a Word document using RadWordsProcessing
+description: This article provides a solution for the InvalidDataException that occurs when trying to import a DOC file using RadWordsProcessing
 type: troubleshooting
 page_title: How to Resolve 'InvalidDataException: Central directory header is broken'
 slug: fix-invalid-data-exception-generating-word-document